 Tips and Tricks

-- Minced beef: Do not overcook the minced beef as it will become dry and rubbery.
+- Minced beef: Do not overcook the minced beef; it will become dry and rubbery.

-- Meat pie dough: Do not knead the pastry too much as this will result in a tough pastry.
-Make sure that the margarine and water used to make the pastry are cold before you use them.
-Once you have combined the butter and flour the mixture should look like breadcrumbs.
+- Meat pie dough: Do not knead the pastry too much, as this will result in a tough pastry.
+Ensure that the margarine and water used to make the pastry are cold before using them.
+Once you have combined the butter and flour, the mixture should look like breadcrumbs.

 - Egg wash: Lightly brush your pies with egg wash for a beautiful golden-brown colored meat pie.

-Nigerian meat pie is inspired by British Cornish pasties.
+British Cornish pasties inspire Nigerian meat pie.
 Nigerian meat pies include more spices, vegetables and potatoes.

-In Nigeria, meat pie is sold at a very affordable price by street food vendors and fast-food restaurants.
+In Nigeria, street food vendors and fast-food restaurants sell meat pies at an affordable rate.
 People often eat meat pie when they are on the go or hungry for a quick snack.

 Meat pie can be frozen for up to 2 months and refrigerated for up to a week.